Diet & Weight Loss

 Fun fact: humans are the only species that consume dairy post-infancy.
 While babies might need the enzymes from milk to build their bones and immune system, once you’ve grown, the benefits don’t always outweigh the drawbacks.
 “The main reasons why I do not consume traditional milk is because of the hormones injected into these cows, the GMO unnatural corn/grain based diet they are fed,the antibiotics these cows are given and because pasteurization destroys good microbes and enzymes that milk would otherwise contain,” Brennan says.

 Brennan says skim milk would never be on her breakfast table, no matter what.
 “The fats in milk build and balance the nervous system.
 The fat also acts as carrier for the fat-soluble vitamins so that these nutrients get to where they are needed.
 Personally, I would opt for goat milk instead since it is easier to digest and has fewer problematic proteins than does cow milk found in the United States.
 Also, it’s a myth that you have to eat dairy in order to meet your calcium needs!
 Your bones are made up of much more than just calcium and you can meet your calcium needs on a plant-based diet.”
+Here is what happens to your body when you stop eating dairy.

 Yes, canola was a good guy, once upon a time.
 We fried with it, made cakes, used it in dressings.
 “Made from rapeseed, most canola oil is genetically modified,” explains functional diagnostic nutritionist Cate Ritter.
 “Like most vegetable oils, canola is highly processed, refined, bleached and deodorized, which adds toxins and removes nutrients including the omega-3s.
 The manufacturing process makes it partially hydrogenated.”